 - Caramel – For best results, I recommend the type of caramels mentioned above.
 Homemade caramel sauce will cause the cookie to melt everywhere, and other brands like kraft caramels bake up too firm to chew.
 However, I think caramel bits will work if you need an alternative.

-How to Make this Cookie Recipe Step-by-Step:
+How to Make this Caramel Cookie Recipe Step-by-Step:

 Expert Success Tips: